skip to content

 Dagger Storm is typically not taken for the damage it offers, but for the very long evasion window it offers, making it a very good disengage skill for competitive mods

-For Open World play, Haste is one of the best Tricks you can pick, relatively long Quickness on a short cooldown makes it a great engage skill.
+For Open World play, Haste is one of the best Tricks you can pick, relatively long on a short cooldown makes it a great engage skill.

 Specializations